 |Penny Stamps Lecture Series (8 Semesters)||ARTDES 160||8 total|

-Academic courses in Stamps and T&D are designed to engage students in the history of art, design and performance and in the potential of contemporary live art and live artists.
+Academic courses in Stamps and T&D are designed to engage students in the history of art, design and performance.

 Interarts Academic Courses

-Interarts Performance majors must enroll in INTPERF 150: Live Art Survey in the fall semester of their first year of enrolling in the program.
+Interarts Performance majors must take INTPERF 150: Live Art Survey.
 Interarts Performance majors must enroll in INTPERF 160: Interarts Forum each semester.
 Students cannot engage in classes, extracurriculars, or other activities including but not limited to band, sports, theatre, glee club that conflict with participation in Forum or Survey.